JuniorDugue/Labs-Sprint-Challenge-2.1-Following-Design-Patterns-and-Architectural-Guidelines/README.md

 Now that you've been through or are nearly completing a full product release cycle, we'd like to know how your plan changed.

-**Please fill out if, during this release canvas, you deviated from your original plan**
+**Please fill out if, during this release canvas, you deviated significantly from your original plan.
+Check with your TL.**

 [Here is a link to the **Diff Entry**](DIFFENTRY.md)